Como verificar e modificar VLANs em um switch TP-Link JetStream via SNMP

 - O último número no OID é o número da VLAN a ser criada ou excluída.

-- dot1qVlanStatus possui duas ações: createAndGo (4) para criar VLANs e destroy (6) para excluir VLANs.
+- O dot1qVlanStatus possui duas ações, createAndGo (4) para criar VLANs e destroy (6) para excluir VLANs.

-Mostre a tabela de VLAN, e as configurações de VLAN terão sido atualizadas para entrar em vigor.
+Exiba a tabela de VLAN e as configurações de VLAN foram atualizadas para entrar em vigor.

 snmptable -c tplink -v 2c -m TPLINK-DOT1Q-VLAN-MIB 192.168.0.1 vlanConfigTable